McDaMastR/CollatzConjectureSimulator/README.md

 ## Program configurations

-The program defines various global constants in [config.c](src/config.c) whose values can be altered to configure the behaviour of the program.
+Collatz Conjecture Simulator defines various global constants in [config.c](src/config.c) whose values can be altered to configure the behaviour of the program.

-`MIN_TEST_VALUE_TOP` and `MIN_TEST_VALUE_BOTTOM` are the upper and lower 64 bits, respectively, of the 128-bit starting value that will be tested first.
+`MIN_TEST_VALUE` is the 128-bit starting value that will be tested first.
 Subsequent tested starting values will linearly increase from there onwards.

-`MAX_STEP_VALUE_TOP` and `MAX_STEP_VALUE_BOTTOM` are the upper and lower 64 bits, respectively, of the 128-bit starting value with the current highest step count.
+`MAX_STEP_VALUE` is the 128-bit starting value with the current highest step count.
 That is, in the set of integers from 1 to `MIN_TEST_VALUE`, the starting value with the highest step count is `MAX_STEP_VALUE`.

 `MAX_STEP_COUNT` is the step count of the starting value `MAX_STEP_VALUE`.
 By configuring `MIN_TEST_VALUE`, `MAX_STEP_VALUE`, and `MAX_STEP_COUNT`, the program can resume testing starting